Yukon University, Yukon

 Partners: Casino Mining Corporation

-Yukon College is the only publicly funded post-secondary education institution in Yukon, a territory of 36,000 inhabitants spread out over 482,000 square kilometers.
-The College has 11 community campuses – one in almost every town/village within the territory, with the main campus located in Whitehorse and one at the correctional … Learn More
+Yukon University is the only publicly funded post-secondary education institution in Yukon, a territory of 36,000 inhabitants spread out over 482,000 square kilometers.
+The University has 11 community campuses – one in almost every town/village within the territory, with the main campus located in Whitehorse and one at the correctional … Learn More